 A STEP BEYOND

-Skeleton reconstruction: Have children try to lay out the all rodent bones from their owl pellets to form a complete skeleton (as in the Complete Rodent Skeleton illustration).
+Skeleton reconstruction: Have children try to lay out all the rodent bones from their owl pellets to form a complete skeleton (as in the Complete Rodent Skeleton illustration).
 Glue to a piece of black cardstock for display.